visze/hyperSMURF/manual/examples_java.rst

 Now if we add :java:`int[] counts = countClasses(instances);` to our instance generation and print it using :java:`System.out.println("Before imbalancing: " + Arrays.toString(counts));` we will see that `c0` has 2599 and `c1` has 7401 instances.

 To imbalance the data we will write some own code.
 For example we want to use only 50 instances of `c0`.
-So we have to generate a new `Instances` object add all `c1` class instances and only 50 `c0` class instances.
+So we have to generate a new `Instances` object and assign all `c1` class instances and only 50 `c0` class instances to it.

 .. code-block:: java